rkam/shairport-sync/CAR INSTALL.md

 ```
 Two `general` settings are worth noting.
 1. First, the option to ignore the sending device's volume control is enabled.
 This means that the car audio's volume control is the only one that affects the audio volume.
-   As of iOS 17 it appears that volume control information is not forwarded to Shairport Sync when it is used like this.
-For this reason, it is important to set the `ignore_volume_control` setting in the configuration file to `"YES"`.
-This will allow audio to be forwarded to the car audio using the full volume range of the DAC instead of at the default initial volume, which may be quite low and which can't be changed from the iOS device.
+This is a matter of personal preference.

-2. Second, the maximum output offered by the DAC to the AUX port of the car audio can be reduced if it is overloading the car audio's input circuits.
+2. Second, the maximum output offered by the DAC to the AUX port of the car audio can be reduced if it is overloading the car audio's input circuits and causing distortion.
 Again, that's a matter for personal selection and adjustment.

 The `alsa` settings are for the Pimoroni PHAT – it does not have a hardware mixer, so no `mixer_control_name` is given.

 The DAC's 32-bit capability is automatically selected if available, so there is no need to set it here.
 Similarly, since `soxr` support is included in the build, `soxr` interpolation will be automatically enabled if the device is fast enough.

-Note that if you're upgrading the operating system to e.g. from Bullseye to Bookworm, the location of the output devices may change, and the names of the mixer controls may also change.
-You can use [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to investigate device names and mixer names.
+Note that if you're upgrading the operating system to e.g. from Bullseye to Bookworm, the names and index numbers of the output devices may change, and the names of the mixer controls may also change.
+You can use [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to discover device names and mixer names.

 ### Extra Packages
 A number of packages to enable the Pi to work as a WiFi base station are needed: